lochhh/e-Babylab/README.md

 * `/etc/ssl/certs/cert.pem`
 * `/etc/ssl/private/server.key`

-The locations can be customized in the nginx config `nginx.conf`.
+The locations can be customised in the nginx config `nginx.conf`.

-Use the following command to start:
+> [!IMPORTANT]
+> As mentioned in the previous section, if you are running e-Babylab for the first time, you will need to:
+>
+> 1. Allow permissions to execute the `ipl/wait-for-it.sh` script using `chmod +x ipl/wait-for-it.sh`.
+> 2. Run e-Babylab using `docker-compose up -d`
+> 3. Set up the database using `docker-compose exec web python manage.py migrate`.
+> 4. Expose new static files (e.g., JavaScript files) using `docker-compose exec web python manage.py collectstatic`.
+> 5. Create a superuser (for logging into the admin interface) using `docker-compose exec web python manage.py createsuperuser`.

+After starting, e-Babylab will be available at `https://<your_domain.com>:8443/admin`.

+For subsequent runs, you can start e-Babylab using:
 ```bash
 docker-compose up -d
 ```

-After starting, Django admin will be available at `https://<your_domain.com>:8443/admin`.

-As mentioned before, if you are running e-Babylab for the first time, you will need to:

-1. Set up the database using `docker-compose exec web python manage.py migrate`.
-2. Expose new static files (e.g., JavaScript files) using `docker-compose exec web python manage.py collectstatic`.
-3. Create a superuser (for logging into the admin interface) using `docker-compose exec web python manage.py createsuperuser`.

 ## 2. Executing Django Commands
 You can use the following commands to execute commands inside the Django container: